 - Is it possible to prevent anabolic steroid abuse and addiction?

 - Where can I get more information on anabolic steroid abuse?

 How are anabolic steroid abuse and addiction diagnosed?

-The diagnosis of anabolic steroid abuse in high school, college, and professional athletes may occur when they fail a drug test, but many people who abuse these drugs are never randomly tested.
+The diagnosis of anabolic steroid abuse in high school, college, and professional athletes may occur with a failed drug test, but many people who abuse these drugs are never randomly tested.
 The diagnosis is often made when they present with one of the side effects of steroid use.

-Once the potential diagnosis of drug abuse is considered, it is important that the care provide opportunity for the patient to consider drug treatment options, just like any other addictive drug.
+Once the potential diagnosis of drug abuse is considered, it is important that the health-care provider offer the opportunity for the patient to consider drug treatment options, just like any other addictive drug.
 However, the first step in diagnosis and treatment must be taken by the patient to admit there is a potential for abuse and their willingness to consider intervention and treatment.

 What is the treatment for anabolic steroid abuse and addiction?

 Counseling is the mainstay of therapy for anabolic steroid abuse.
 The patient and their support group, family and friends, need to appreciate that the approach to this addiction may be similar to addiction to other drugs and alcohol.